alonseg/AliexpressApi/README.md

 ## Version History

 * 1.0
-    * Initial Release - no UT, not all APIs covered
+    * Initial Release - not all APIs covered

 ## License

 ## Contributing

 Feel absolutly free and welcome to contribute in any way :)

+If you have any questions, reach out to me on github, or on the FB affiliate group I manage https://www.facebook.com/groups/330128385291320